Alive and Dead: Vanishing Twin Syndrome

 Vanishing Twin Syndrome is a term for early loss in a twin pregnancy- where one twin is miscarried but the other continues to live and grow and thrive.
 It’s a strange dichotomy where both life and death coexist simultaneously in the same uterus.
 It is reported in 20-30% of the time in multifetal pregnancies (twins, triplets, etc.).

 Unlike a ‘miscarriage’ in the traditional way, with a vanishing twin there can be a lack of bleeding and symptoms.
 Some women report uterine cramps or pelvic pain and others do not.
 Instead, the cervix stays closed for baby A. So the remains of baby B are absorbed by the other twin, the placenta, or the mother.
 Hence “vanishing” in the first trimester.

 “Vanishing”.
 What a cruel term.

-The causes for the miscarriage are often unknown.
+The causes of the miscarriage are often unknown.
 It is suspected that most miscarriages happen due to a chromosomal abnormality.
 We typically inherit 23 from our maternal line and 23 from our paternal line.
 Thereby making up the 46 chromosomes in every cell in our bodies.
 Random fluctuations in genetic material can be the cause of the miscarriage.
 Sometimes there are combinations 45 or 47 instead leading to loss.
 Variation is a part of life affecting our eye color and hair texture.
-Similarly, it even affects sperm, as one of every seven sperm are genetically and structurally incomplete.
+Similarly, it even affects sperm, as one of every seven sperm is genetically and structurally incomplete.

-Miscarriage maybe rare with one in five women will experience it.
+Miscarriage may be rare with one in five women will experience it.
 But is it really?